-A life event that impacts either your or your dependent(s)'s eligibility must be reported by submitting both a medical insurance application and proof of the life event within thirty (30) calendar days to the SDP Benefits Department.
+A life event that impacts either you or your dependent(s)' eligibility must be reported by submitting both a medical insurance application and proof of the life event within thirty (30) calendar days to the SDP Benefits Department.
 If these documents are not submitted to the Benefits office within 30 calendar days of the life event, the requested change(s) to add a dependent or change coverage will not be made.
 Failure to remove an ineligible dependent in a timely manner may result in charges for premiums and claims incurred by the ineligible dependent.
-You have the opportunity to submit changes during our annual Open Enrollment in May in which changes are effective July 1.
+You have the opportunity to submit changes during our annual Open Enrollment in May for changes to be effective July 1.
+The Benefits Department reserves the right to review all submitted life events.